pcanas/chicago-oejp/index.md

 - Violation 5: Procedures for responding to vomiting and diarrheal events.
 - Violation 22: Proper cold holding temperatures.
 - Violation 19: Outside garbage waste grease and storage area; clean, rodent proof, all containers covered
-- Violation 16: Food-contact surfaces: cleaned & sanitized - comments:', '16. food-contact surfaces: cleaned & sanitized
+- Violation 16: Food-contact surfaces: cleaned & sanitized
 - Violation 8:  Hands clean & properly washed

 By looking at the distribution of violations for these two groups we find a few key differences:
-- Low imcome areas had rodent-related violations more often: eg: “No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors.”
+- Low income areas had rodent-related violations more often: eg. “No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors.”
 - High income areas had more issues with unclean personnel and working surfaces.

-We then use an nlp pipeline to extract which words are more common between the high and low income categories.
+We then use an NLP pipeline to extract which words are more common between the high and low income categories.

 <div style="text-align:center">
     <div style="float: left;">